 Watch out for flower spikes, this is an indication that the clump is overcrowded, or it is stressed from lack of water.

 Divide Rhubarb and transplant in late winter to spring.

 Select the healthiest looking crowns from the clump, gently tease and pull apart retaining as much of the root system as possible and replant in a new position with some well rotted cow manure an compost dug into the soil.

-- Rhubarb is best divided in late winter, July to August, larger established crowns can easily be separated into a number of root or crown sections using a sharp knife.
+- Rhubarb Plants are best divided in late winter, July to August, larger established crowns can easily be separated into a number of root or crown sections using a sharp knife.

 - Simply dig up the whole crown, look for sections with 2 or 3 good buds or eyes and at least 1 leaf, and use the knife to divide.

 - Replant in a freshly prepared bed with lots of compost and aged manure dug in.

 - Plant with the growing eye just above ground level.